 Recipe: Brussels Sprouts and Rosemary Pizza

-One day we were buying pints of blackberries and blueberries, and seemingly the next day they were all gone.
-Pumpkins and decorative gourds have taken their place.
-The sun is lower in the sky and the produce is transitioning from summer to fall.
-But it's not all bad news because autumn means Brussels sprouts are back in season.
-To celebrate, we asked Portland chef Jenn Louis to take a break from opening her forthcoming LA restaurant to share with us an easy pizza recipe and she delivered.
+In addition to being a great source of vitamins A and C, Brussel sprouts contain glucosinolates, which help protect your stomach's lining from bad bacteria such as the kind that causes ulcers.
+Here, Portland-based chef Jenn shares an easy pizza recipe featuring the mini cabbage.
 A few things to think about: If you have a favorite pizza shop, see if they'll sell you a ball of dough, which may be preferable to what you can get in the grocery store.
 Also, you can infuse your own olive oil by warming about half a cup of it in a small pot with sprigs of rosemary until it just bubbles, then let cool (store-bought works, too).
 As for the quail eggs?
 They're fun, pretty and a little different, but nutritionally very similar to hen eggs, so chef's choice on the bird of origin.

-- 12 oz store-bought whole wheat pizza dough
+- 12 ounces store-bought whole wheat pizza dough

 - 4-5 Brussels sprouts, thinly sliced

 - 3-6 quail eggs (if available) or 2 hen eggs

 - Maldon sea salt